Private Non-Profit Schools Initial Consultation for Federal Grant Participation

-Mansfield ISD will host a virtual meeting for representatives of these private non-profit schools on Thursday, May 6, 2021 at 3:00 p.m.
-For the meeting invitation link, please contact Jennifer deMontalvo at JenniferDeMontalvo@misdmail.org.
+Mansfield ISD will host a virtual meeting for representatives of these private non-profit schools on Tuesday, May 17, 2022 at 3:00 p.m.
+For the meeting invitation link, please contact Carol Nichols at CarolNichols@misdmail.org by May 12.

-Any non-profit private school seeking to participate in these programs or for any questions regarding entitlement issues, individuals should contact Dr. Victoria Miles, Director of Federal Programs, at VictoriaMiles@misdmail.org or 817-299-6358.
-Get complete details about the application process here.
+Any non-profit private school seeking to participate in ESSA programs or for any questions regarding entitlement issues, individuals should contact Dr. Victoria Miles, Director of Federal Programs, at VictoriaMiles@misdmail.org or 817-299-6358.

 Federal Report Cards - The U.S. Department of Education requires each state to publish an annual report card with specific district- and campus-level data.
 Every district that receives Title I, Part A funding is responsible for distributing the state, district, and campus-level report cards to each of its campuses, the parents of all enrolled students, and the general public.